 2: The Old Textile Factory of Bar-le-Duc

-An Industrial Memory The former textile factory of Bar-le-Duc is an emblematic site of the industrial era of the region.
-Closed for several decades, it offers a special atmosphere for urbex enthusiasts.
+An Industrial Memories: The former textile factory in Bar-le-Duc is an iconic site from the region's industrial era.
+Closed for several decades, it offers a unique atmosphere for urban exploration enthusiasts.

 Site Features